 We’ve all had mishaps on brew day which may have caused us grief at the time but in looking back, we can take pride in surviving the ordeal.
-Here are some of those mishaps which, if studied, you won’t have to make yourself.
+Here are some of those mishaps which, if studied, you won’t have to endure yourself.

 - On Wednesday I brewed a steam beer.
 The first thing I did was trip and dump about 1/3 of the grain into the sewer.
 I had bought enough grain to do a brew-in-a-bag, but after losing so much of it I decided to go ahead and mash it like normal.
 I don’t know how much of each grain I lost, but this steam beer is MUCH darker than it should be.
 I’m talking stout-dark.
 Then, when I went to check my pre-boil gravity, I dropped the hydrometer and broke it.
 I kind of stopped caring what I was doing after that point.